 Rules for pausing alerts

-When an alert meets one of the rules below, a notification on the alert’s mapped notification channel tells you it’s been temporarily disabled for the defined pause period.
+When an alert meets one of the rules below, a notification on the alert’s mapped notification channels tells you it’s been temporarily disabled for the defined pause period.
 The default pause periods are based on alert severity.

 Pause conditions for emergency and critical alerts